chibiboba/JS-120/aaaa Notes/Lesson 3 Notes.md

 - **Array like object**:  is any object that has a `length` property and provides indexed access to some of its properties with the `[index]` notation.
   - Such objects have properties whose keys are non-negative integers.
   - In many cases, the `length` property won't self-update if you add or remove properties to or from the object.

+- **The Prototype Chain**: is how JavaScript inherits properties from other objects.
+If we try to look for a property that is not owned by an object, JavaScript will traverse up the prototype chain until it finds it.

+  - For example if we try to access a property on an object (`obj`) and it's not a property owned directly by that object then JavaScript then looks for the property in the object that `obj`'s  `__proto__` or `[[Prorotype]]` property points to.

 ------

 ### Question

+Explain what prototype chain is.

 Why does this code work?
 Line 4.
 Recursion.